robinrodricks/FluentFTP/README.md

 - Passive and active data connections (PASV, EPSV, PORT and EPRT)
 - Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations
 - Explicit and Implicit SSL connections are supported for the control and data connections using .NET's `SslStream`
-- SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)

-### Implementation Notes

-- Improves thread safety by cloning the FTP control connection for file transfers (can be disabled)
+- Improves thread safety by cloning the FTP control connection for file transfers (optional)
 - Implements its own internal locking in an effort to keep transactions synchronized
 - Includes support for non-standard hashing/checksum commands when supported by the server
 - Easily issue any unsupported FTP command using the `Execute()` method with the exception of those requiring a data connection (file listings and transfers).